 BOLLENSEN, Friedrich.
 Rossdorf, Kreis Göttingen 12.1.1809 — Wiesbaden 29.2.1896.
 German Indologist in Russia.
 Son of a farmer, attended the Gymnasium in Göttingen.
-Then studied theology in Göttingen, where Ewald prompted him to take Oriental languages.
+Then studied theology at Göttingen, where Ewald prompted him to take Oriental languages.
 Further details of his study time unknown, Ph.D.
-1830 (not in Indology).
+1830 there (not in Indology).
 He was short time in Courland as a tutor, then teacher (Oberlehrer) of German at the orphanage of Gačina in St.Petersburg in 1834-43.
 As an adjunkt of German at St.Petersburg University he studied the posthumous papers of Lenz and published from them the Vikramorvaśī.
 In 1852 he succeeded Petrov as the Professor of Sanskrit at the University of Kazan.
 From Kazan he travelled in Armenia and Persia.
-In 1858 returned to Germany planning a scholarly career, but failure at Jena discouraged him and he lived as a private person in Göttingen.
+In 1858 returned to Germany planning a scholarly career, but failure at Jena discouraged him and he lived as a private person in Witzenhausen near Göttingen.
 His first wife in Kazan had died soon, now he married again, had two daughters, and became again widow in 1887.
 In his last years developed a catarrh, and moved in 1895 to Wiesbaden, where he soon died.

 Publications: Edited: Vikramorvaśī, das ist Urwasi der Preis der Tapferkeit, ein Drama Kalidasa’s in fünf Akten.
 17+608+88 p.
 St.P.
 1846 (edited and translated, copious notes, pp. 507-606 on apabhraṁśa); Mālavika und Agnimitra, ein Drama Kalidasa’s in fünf Akten.
 261 p.
 Lp.
 1879.